-Actual expenditures of the General Fund were \$374,132, or approximately 3.8%, below budget.
+Actual expenditures of the General Fund were \$308,422, or approximately 2.8%, below budget.
 This variance consisted of the following by program area.

-- The general government had a variance of \$287,955 below budget.
-The primary component of this was grant pass-thru funds to MoCCA under budget in the amount of \$231,752. - The public safety function was \$41,259 below budgeted amounts.
-Primary components included \$3,167 of personnel related costs below budget, public safety material costs below budget in the amount of \$11,586, \$8,175 contract costs below budget, and \$13,082 supply and equipment related costs below budget in the amount of \$13,082. - The streets and public works activities were \$28,360 below budget.
-Primary components included personnel costs over budget in the amount of \$4,313, engineering costs below budget in the amount of \$6,588, and system engineering and maintenance costs below budget in the amount of \$15,430 due to actual timing of the completion of system maintenance projects to budget. - The culture and recreation activity expenses were \$25,059 below budget.
-The largest component of this included \$14,677 park system maintenance costs below budget. - The balance of the variance consisted of \$8,597 over budget expenses related to capital expenditures and \$96 under budget for costs related to debt service.
+- The general government had a variance of \$1,043 below budget. - The public safety function was \$123,991 below budgeted amounts.
+Primary components included \$74,469 of personnel related costs below budget, \$14,047 travel expenses below budget, and \$9,722 expenses below budget related to the emergency management system maintenance. - The streets and public works activities were \$136,244 below budget.
+Primary components included personnel costs under budget in the amount of \$53,912 and expenses below budget in the amount of \$65,112 for system engineering and maintenance costs. - The culture and recreation activity expenses were \$59,601 below budget.
+The two largest components of this included \$27,031 park system maintenance costs below budget and \$34,964 in library collection costs budgeted as an operating expense, but later reclassified as capital. - The balance of the variance consisted of expenses over budget in the amount of \$12,515 related to capital expenditures and \$58 under budget for costs related to debt service.

 Actual to budget reviews are completed on a monthly basis.
-Based on this monitoring, some hiring, projects, or purchases may be postponed to later in the budget year (personnel) or into a future budget year when practicable.
-Therefore, other expenditures below budget are a combination of projects in process and postponement of projects and purchases.
+Based on this monitoring, some hiring, projects, or purchases may be postponed to later in the budget year or into a future budget year when practicable.
+Other expenditures below budget are a combination of projects in process and postponement of projects and purchases.
 The graph below depicts actual expenditures to the final budgeted expenditures by program area.